 The Viera Carmona Family hails from el barrio de Hato Rey in the district of Rio Piedras in San Juan, Puerto Rico.
-According to my preliminary research, the Viera Family line descends from Heraclio Viera who was born sometime around 1880.
-Heraclio had a son in 1905 named Felix Viera Rivera who in 1928 fathered a son, my step-grandfather, named Angel Luis Viera Santiago.
-Unfortunately, I was unable to find any vital records for the Viera Family line prior to 1880, but I am relatively new to genealogy and hope that one day I can update this post with more info.
+According to my preliminary research, the Viera Family line descends from Ciriaco Heraclio Viera who was born sometime around 1872.
+Ciriaco had a son in 1905 named Felix Viera Rivera who in 1928 fathered a son, my step-grandfather, named Angel Luis Viera Santiago.
+Unfortunately, I was unable to find any vital records for the Viera Family line prior to 1877, but I am relatively new to genealogy and hope that one day I can update this post with more info.

 The Carmona surname belongs to my Viera grandmother, Sara Viera Carmona, who was born in Rio Piedras in 1924.
 Gratefully, I was able to trace the Carmona Family line back to my grandmother’s great-great-grandfather, Laureano Carmona, who was born sometime around 1826.
 In 1844, Laureano had a son named Nicolas Carmona Rivera who later in 1874 sired a son named Pablo Carmona Santa.
 Pablo then had a daughter around 1898 named Cristina Carmona Canales, Sara’s mother and my great-grandmother on my Viera Family side.

-The name Carmona is Spanish and was first found in the Valley of Cabuérniga in Santander, in the northern central regions of the Iberian Peninsula.
-Carmona as a place-name has uncertain meaning and is of pre-Roman origin.
-There are many indicators that perhaps it was of Jewish descent emanating in Jewish communities of Spain and Portugal.
+The name Carmona is Spanish and was first found in the Valley of Cabuérniga in Santander, in the north-central regions of the Iberian Peninsula.
+Carmona as a place name has an uncertain meaning and is of pre-Roman origin.
+There are many indicators that perhaps it was of Jewish descent emanating from Jewish communities in Spain and Portugal.